cloudbuilderspa/CloudNativeGuardiansKCSA/sections/4_System_Hardening/lab_guide_en.md

         *   What does `allowPrivilegeEscalation: true` (default if not set) imply?
 (A process can gain more privileges than its parent).
     *   **Security Note:** Always define a `securityContext` to enforce least privilege: `runAsNonRoot: true`, `runAsUser` (non-zero), `allowPrivilegeEscalation: false`, drop unnecessary `capabilities`.

+**🚀 Challenge Task 🚀**
+*Modify the `weak-sctx-pod.yaml` (conceptually, or by creating the file) to make it adhere to the `restricted` Pod Security Standard as much as possible for a simple Nginx container.
+List the `securityContext` fields you would add or change at both the Pod and container level, if applicable.*

 ## Exercise 2: Analyzing RBAC for Potential Privilege Escalation

 **Objective:** To identify RBAC configurations that could be abused for privilege escalation (without performing the escalation).